 In fact, if you run out to Google and search for Banner, you'll find Select Quote–a huge player in the transactional term sales–ranks in Google's top 10 results for Banner Life Insurance as a keyword search term, and we're betting, they really like that.
 Legal & General, the large multi-national that owns Banner, is also a strong competitor for cheap term rates in the state of NY, where it's NY version of Banner: William Penn does business.

-So is Banner a great term choice?
-Let’s find out.
+So is Banner life insurance reviews a great term choice?
+Let's find out.

 Banner actually has two categories of term insurance available:

 OPTerm is by far the more popular product.
 It's a level term product for 10, 15, 20, or 30 years and it's convertible to Banner's permanent products (and Banner actually has a very strong current assumption Universal Life product with very strong guarantees on it) for the entire level term period or all the way up to age 70.
 For those who purchase a policy at age 66 or older, they have 5 years to convert to a permanent product.
 No conversion credits upon conversion.

 There are only two available riders.
 Waiver of premium, which can be issued up to age 55 and last until the insured's age 65.
 Waiver will cover premiums for the entire level term period, and follows an any-occupation definition of disability.
 The other rider is an accelerated death benefit rider that pays a portion of the death benefit if the insured suffers a terminal illness.

 In truth, this is a very lean offering when it comes to riders, but since we're just talking about simple term for the sake of owning term (think Primerica style life insurance, only cheaper so you have even more money to invest the difference) one could argue that it's just what's necessary without any of the fluff.
 Or perhaps just enough to cover the basis for those too cheap or too limited on resources to opt for much else.